Several salient articles

 Lakes, R. S., "Foam structures with a negative Poisson's ratio", Science, 235 1038-1040 (1987).
 Article in html;

 Foams are developed in which the cross section becomes fatter when stretched.
+We did not call this a metamaterial though perhaps it is the first one.

 Lakes, R. S., "Negative Poisson's ratio materials", Science 238 551 (1987).